JHUSOM STUDENT GROUPS

 Twitter @jhu_smoh

-• Theoretical and Computational Neuroscience Journal Club
+• Theoretical and Computational Neuroscience Journal Club (TCN Journal Club)

-Info: The Neural Dynamics Journal Club takes place on Tuesdays, 3:30 pm-4:30 pm, in the Kavli Space (Clark 316) a the Homewood campus.
+Info: The Theoretical and Computational Neuroscience (TCN) Journal Club takes place on Wednesdays, 5 pm-6 pm, in the Kavli Space (Clark 316) at the Homewood campus.
 Everyone interested in neuroscience, engineering, computer science, or any intersection between them is welcome to join!
-In the club, we discuss state-of-the-art papers about computational neuroscience and AI, and brainstorm on emerging challenges and potential directions in computational neuroscience research.
+In the club, we discuss state-of-the-art papers about theoretical and computational neuroscience and their relations to AI, and brainstorm on emerging challenges and potential directions in computational neuroscience research.

 Please join the club's Slack and follow us on Twitter to stay updated.
 Looking forward to seeing you!